On the Resistance of Nearest Neighbor to Random Noisy Labels: Theoretical Analysis

 where the labels are relatively hard to be predicted correctly.
-It is necessary to introduce the following set
+It is important to introduce the set

-We can see that the labels of examples in $\A_0$ are totally misled by random noise.

-We begin with consistency analysis of $k$-nearest neighbour in the random noise setting as follows: \begin{theorem} Let $\hat{S}_n$ be a corrupted sample with noise proportions $\tau_-$ and $\tau_+$.
-Let $h^k_{\hat{S}_n}$ be the output hypothesis of applying $k$-nearest neighbor to $\hat{S}_n$.
+where the labels are totally misled by random noise.
+We first present the consistency analysis of \(k\)-nearest neighbour in the random noise setting. \begin{theorem} Let \(\hat{S}_n\) be a corrupted sample with noise proportions \(\tau_-\) and \(\tau_+\).
+Let \(h^k_{\hat{S}_n}\) be the output hypothesis of applying \(k\)-nearest neighbor to \(\hat{S}_n\).
 We have

-where $\Delta=\max\{2\sqrt{d}((1-\tau_+-\tau_-)L)^\frac{d}{1+d}(k\sqrt{d}/n)^\frac{1}{1+d}$, $\sqrt{\log k/ k}\}$. \end{theorem}
+where \(\Delta=\max\left\{2\sqrt{d}((1-\tau_+-\tau_-)L)^\frac{d}{1+d}(k\sqrt{d}/n)^\frac{1}{1+d}, \sqrt{\log k/ k}\right\}\). \end{theorem}